How to Install Odoo on Ubuntu

 Wait for the installation to complete.

-6. After this, Odoo requires additional setup and configuration.
+6. After installing the requirements, Odoo requires additional setup and configuration.
 Deactivate the environment with:

 deactivate